What is Ashwagandha

 In Sanskrit, Ashwagandha translates to “smell of the horse” which refers to its ability to improve stamina and power in the individual who consumes it (6, 8, 9, 12).

-In respect to cardiorespiratory endurance, Ashwagandha has been shown to improve VO2 max (maximal oxygen uptake), the measurement of the maximum amount of oxygen a person can utilize during intense exercise–respiratory exchange ratio and delay exhaustion.
+In respect to cardiorespiratory endurance, Ashwagandha supplement has been shown to improve VO2 max (maximal oxygen uptake), the measurement of the maximum amount of oxygen a person can utilize during intense exercise–respiratory exchange ratio and delay exhaustion.
 Ashwagandha showed it can increase the time for maximum output and thus, improve aerobic capacity (9, 10, 12, 13).

 3. Enhanced Muscle Recovery and Growth